 Union Board.
 The Union Board provides entertainment for the College Community.
-Some regular features of this program include live performances, weekly movies, coffee houses and such major events as All-Nighter, Songfest and Casino Night.
+Some regular features of this program include live performances, weekly movies, "Game Show", excursions and such major events as All-Nighter, Songfest and Casino Night.
 The Union Board is a member of a national programming organization which brings nationally known talent to the campus.

 Other Organizations.
-Other groups and organizations include Adventure Club, Alma College Fellowship of Christian Athletes, Association for Computing Machinery, Multicultural Black Student Union, SUN
+Other groups and organizations include Adventure Club, Alma College Fellowship of Christian Athletes, Alma College Otaku and Gamers, Multicultural Black Student Union, SUN